 1 mug of ice cubes

-1) Precook the sago: Boil a pot of water over medium-high hear.
+1) Precook the sago: Boil a pot of water over medium-high heat.
 Place in sago and boil for 10 minutes.
 Heat off.
 Cover with lid and let the heating stand for another 5 minutes.
 It’s ok if the white starch in the sago is still visible in this stage.
 Drain on a fine wire sieve, and pour icy water over.
 Then, bring sago to a boil in pot again till the the sago turns completely transparent, for about 15 – 20 minutes or longer.
 Heat off and set aside.
 (May skip last boiling step if the pearl sago has already cooked completely at the beginning step before drainage on sieve).

 2) Now, place mangoes, milk, ice cubes and sugar into blender.
 Blend ingredients into purée form.